 Western ways: Enjoy the ride with gentle horses and skilled wranglers

-Tucson’s Tanque Verde Ranch calls itself the largest dude ranch resort in North America.
-More than 180 horses provide riding adventures through the Sonoran Desert, including a mounted scavenger hunt.
+More than 160 horses at Tucson's Tanque Verde Ranch provide riding adventures through the Sonoran Desert, including a mounted scavenger hunt.
 You also can relax at the pool or spa or hike, mountain bike, fish, play tennis or visit the nature center.
 Book a stay and experience for yourself why Tanque Verde Ranch consistently ranks among the top 10 Southwest resorts by readers of Condé Nast Traveler.

-Further south is Tombstone Monument Ranch, a guest ranch designed to resemble a 1880s Western town.
-There's horseback riding, yes, but also archery and shooting practice, as well as tours to the towns of Tombstone and Bisbee and the nearby Dragoon Mountains and Chiricahua National Monument.
+Further south is Tombstone Monument Ranch, a guest ranch designed to resemble an 1880s Western town.
+There's horseback riding, yes, but also archery and shooting practice, as well as tours to the towns of Tombstone and Bisbee, the nearby Dragoon Mountains and Chiricahua National Monument.

 A top-rated year-round golf course, plus a seasonal full-service spa and elegant dining speak to the luxury of Rancho de Los Caballeros in Wickenburg, located just 50 minutes northwest from Phoenix.
 From October through May, some 100 horses ply trails that crisscross the resort's 20,000 acres of rolling hills and desert.

-Also in Wickenburg, the historic 1918 Kay El Bar Guest Ranch maintains the original ranch’s adobe structures, which can house a maximum of 28 guests.
-Open mid-November to May, the intimate ranch offers trail riding and hiking through the Sonoran Desert.
+Also in Wickenburg, the historic 1918 Kay El Bar Guest Ranch maintains the original ranch's adobe structures, which can house a maximum of 28 guests.
+Rates at the intimate ranch include lodging, three meals a day, and all activities such as swimming, live entertainment, hiking and horseback riding through the Sonoran Desert.

 Special riders get attentive treatment at the Stagecoach Trails Guest Ranch in Yucca in northwestern Arizona.
 In what may be the world's only completely handicapped-accessible guest ranch, disabled riders can easily mount up for trail or arena riding.
 Other amenities include a swimming pool and fireside evening entertainment.